 While other provinces and territories in Canada have their carbon pollution pricing systems, the Climate Action Incentive Payment (CAIP) serves as the equivalent for Alberta, Manitoba, Ontario, Saskatchewan, Newfoundland and Labrador, Nova Scotia, Prince Edward Island and New Brunswick.

 The reason is that these four provinces don’t have a carbon pollution pricing system that meets the benchmark of the federal government.

 As a result, the federal government, through the CRA, administers the CAIP under the federal carbon pollution pricing system.

 If you’re a resident of any of these provinces, you can receive up to 90% of direct fuel proceeds through CAIP and a 10% supplement if you reside in a small or rural community.

 The fundamental question to ask here is: Who is eligible for the CAIP?
 How much exactly will you get from CAIP?
-What are the Climate Action Incentive Payment (CAIP) payment dates for 2023?
+What are the CAIP payment dates for 2023?